pomalley/y-books/README.md

 ### Deploy to Google Cloud

-`gcloud app deploy` should do it, as `app.yaml` is configured to serve from the dist/spa directory.
+`quasar build` followed by `gcloud app deploy` should do it, as `app.yaml` is configured to serve from the dist/spa directory.